mxcaoalina/DateMeal_Mobile/project-memory.md

 - Improved navigation with clear options on the home screen
 - Simplified home screen by removing preferences display section
 - Added hamburger menu in top-right corner for quick access to preferences from any screen
+- Fixed navigation paths to properly connect preferences-related UI elements

 ## Future Enhancements
 - Offline mode with cached recommendations
 - Push notifications for new restaurant suggestions
 - Social sharing features
 - User authentication and profile sync
 - Reviews and ratings integration
+- Expanded offline support with persistent caching